Driven To Distraction

 In the light of some recent high profile and tragic accidents involving mobile and smart phones, proposals have set in place to alter the penalties for usage, to make a deterrent almost as potent as those over drink-driving…. with many drivers being falsely accused of using their phones for making calls or reading texts while driving when they weren’t, the volume of court cases has risen dramatically.

-If you are one of those drivers who has been accused of driving while holding a phone then call Patterson Law and ask a free advice question about the particulars of your allegations> Emma will give you the information that you need to make the right decision and minimise the punishment that you receive.
+If you are one of those drivers who has been accused of driving while holding a phone then call Patterson Law and ask a free advice question about the particulars of your allegations> they will give you the information that you need to make the right decision and minimise the punishment that you receive.

 The guidance under the current law for the offence is three penalty points on the license, and a fine of £100.
 The proposal is to double it with a minimum fine of £200 and six penalty points, which means two similar offences within three years of each other would bring a court appearance, and unless legal representation prevent it, automatic disqualification.